triannan/jjjtm-collectx/README.md

 ok hey guys

 run `./bin/collectxdb reset` to autopopulate a small test account username: jjjtm and password: password
+<br>i think u guys should log into the test account but also make ur own account to look at things from 2 different accounts to see if theres any issues or bugs
 <br>run `./bin/collectxrun` to run the website locally

 the database is in `var/collectx.sqlite3`